thejoshwolfe/poaf/README.md

 [APPNOTE.txt](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) is an old document that has not been modernized since the early 1980s.
-The plain text format could have been a charming stylistic curiosity if it weren't for all the other long-standing problems with the document, which suggests the 1980s formatting is further evidence of PKWARE's unwillingness to take accountability for document's quality.
+The plain text format could have been a charming stylistic curiosity if it weren't for all the other long-standing problems with the document, which suggests the 1980s formatting is further evidence of PKWARE's unwillingness to take accountability for the document's quality.

 The use of ISO verbs ("SHALL", "MAY", etc.) is incorrect.
 For example, `4.3.8  File data` specifies that file data "SHOULD" be placed after the local file header, when really that's the only place for it to be, so it needn't have any ISO verb, but "SHALL" would be the appropriate one.
 I believe that whoever added the ISO verbs in version 6.3.3 in 2012 thought that "SHOULD" was how you allowed for 0-length file data arguably existing or not existing based on your philosophical beliefs, which is not appropriate for a technical specification.
-Other examples include `4.3.14.1`, `4.4.1.4`, and probably many more that I'm not going to bother enumerating; try reading the document yourself, and you'll see what I mean.
+Other examples include `4.3.14.1`, `4.4.1.4`, `4.7.1`, and probably many more that I'm not going to bother enumerating; try reading the document yourself, and you'll see what I mean.

 Another clue about the problems with APPNOTE is that it includes numerous advertisements for PKWARE proprietary technology with contact information for their sales department encouraging the reader to purchase a license.
 I understand that businesses have a job to do (literally) that requires earning money, and PKWARE owns the APPNOTE document